 In this section, I’m going to discuss the most basic but important web hosting metrics where BlueHost fails and that I never heard someone mentioning on the internet.

 What a pity…

 BlueHost has a 15 entry process limit on shared hosting.
 It is ok if you just want to start a blog.
 The problem, though, is that you are bound to the same pitiful limit no matter your hosting plan.
 So, even if you buy the high tier plan (Prime) you won’t get any larger limit.

 Say you are on the Basic plan and you notice that your traffic grows and your blog becomes a bit slower.
 Then you decide to upgrade to the Plus or Prime plan expecting better performance to handle your growing audience.

-Excuse me but, you will be still bound to the same low entry process limit and won’t get any performance boost.
+Excuse me but, you will still be bound to the same low entry process limit and won’t get any performance boost.
 You are just wasting your money.
 What a shame…

 #7.
 Files limitation